langchain-ai/agent-evals/startup_data_enrichment/README.md

 `transform_dataset_inputs` will be applied to LangSmith dataset inputs before invoking the agent, and `transform_agent_outputs` will be applied to the agent's response before it's compared to the expected output in the LangSmith eval dataset.

 ## Running evals

+First, make sure you have created the dataset as described in the [Using the dataset](#using-the-dataset) section.

 To evaluate the agent, you can run `startup_data_enrichment/run_eval.py` script.
 This will create new experiments in LangSmith for the two [datasets](#datasets) mentioned above.